Weight Gain After Rehab: Ins And Outs Of Sober Body

 Learning to have fun, setting goals, and keeping abstinence in mind, here’s an ageless proverb from Finding Nemo that will keep you on track, despite the circumstances: just keep swimming.

 Ultimately, weight gain is just one of the effects of deciding to transform into a better version of you.
 Perception is key when it comes to adjusting to your new body; therefore, accepting yourself in recovery and making that integral change is always the catalyst for another important form of health: mental health.

 At Ocean Breeze Recovery, we are committed to the overall wellness of our clients.
-With activities such as yoga on the beach, our clients learn how to control cravings with physical and therapeutic practices.
+With activities such as motivational interviewing, our clients learn how to control cravings with physical and therapeutic practices.
 If you, or a loved one, are struggling with substance abuse, our specialists are available 24-7 to assist you with any questions about treatment.
-Call us at (844) 318-0070.
+Call us at (866) 563-0736.
 A chance at a new life is just a phone call away.
 Are you ready for the journey?

 Did you know September is National Recovery Month?
-To check out what to expect on Ocean Breeze’s website as well as our other facilities, click here.
+Check out what to expect on Ocean Breeze’s website as well as our other facilities!

-Also, if you, or a loved one, is looking for an opportunity to start a new lease on life at a treatment center, check out Delphi Behavioral Group’s Scholarship.
-Click here and learn how to apply for this opportunity of a lifetime.
+Also, if you, or a loved one, is looking for an opportunity to start a new lease on life at a treatment center, don’t miss the Delphi Behavioral Group’s Scholarship.